kimjoyc/LeetCode/DataStructures/README.md

 Space Complexity:

 The space complexity is O(1), meaning the algorithm uses a constant amount of extra space.
 This space is used for the prev, current, and next_node pointers, and it doesn't depend on the size of the input linked list.

+## Detect Cycle in a Linked List

+### Problem Statement
+Given head, the head of a linked list, determine if the linked list has a cycle in it.

+There is a cycle in a linked list if there is some node in the list that can be reached again by continuously following the next pointer.
+Internally, pos is used to denote the index of the node that tail's next pointer is connected to.
+Note that pos is not passed as a parameter.

+Return true if there is a cycle in the linked list.
+Otherwise, return false.

+### Examples
+Example 1:
+Input:
+head = [3,2,0,-4], pos = 1
+Output:
+true
+Explanation:
+There is a cycle in the linked list, where the tail connects to the 1st node (0-indexed).

+Example 2:
+Input:

+head = [1,2], pos = 0
+Output:

+true
+Explanation:

+There is a cycle in the linked list, where the tail connects to the 0th node.

+Example 3:
+Input:

+head = [1], pos = -1
+Output:

+false
+Explanation:

+There is no cycle in the linked list.

+### Constraints
+The number of nodes in the list is in the range [0, 10^4].
+-10^5 <= Node.val <= 10^5
+pos is -1 or a valid index in the linked-list.

+### Solution

+To determine whether a linked list has a cycle, we create a class for the solution.
+We start by checking if the linked list is empty or has only one node; in such cases, we return false as there can be no cycle.
+Next, we employ two pointers, a slow pointer and a fast pointer, both initialized at the head of the list.
+We iterate through the list in a loop where the fast pointer advances two steps at a time while the slow pointer moves one step at a time.
+If there is a cycle, the two pointers will eventually meet.
+If the fast pointer reaches the end of the list without meeting the slow pointer, it confirms the absence of a cycle, and we return false.
+This algorithm has a time complexity of O(n), with n being the number of nodes in the linked list, and it operates with a space complexity of O(1), using only a constant number of pointers and integer variables, making it an efficient approach for detecting cycles in a linked list.

+Time Complexity
+The time complexity of this algorithm is O(n), where n is the number of nodes in the linked list.
+The primary factor contributing to this time complexity is the while loop that traverses the linked list.

+In the worst case, where there is no cycle, the while loop iterates through all n nodes exactly once.
+If there is a cycle, the loop still iterates through all the nodes at most twice.
+This is because the slow pointer moves one step at a time, and the fast pointer moves two steps at a time, and they will meet after at most two cycles of the loop.
+Therefore, the time complexity is O(n).

+Space Complexity
+The space complexity of this algorithm is O(1), which means it uses constant space.
+The space used by the algorithm does not depend on the size of the input linked list but remains constant throughout the execution.
+The algorithm uses only a constant number of pointers (slow and fast) and a few integer variables.
+It doesn't use any additional data structures that grow with the input size.

+Overall, this algorithm is efficient both in terms of time complexity and space complexity, making it a suitable approach for detecting cycles in a linked list, as required in the problem statement.